jedisct1/libsodium/README.markdown

 NaCl performs tests and benchmarks at compile-time.
 Unfortunately, the resulting library is not garanteed to work on different hardware.

-Sodium currently only ships portable reference implementations.
+Sodium only ships portable reference implementations.

 Optimized implementations (including NEON optimizations) will eventually be supported, but tests and benchmarks will be performed at run-time,